Kitware/mixtape/singularity/README.md

 ```

 Note, if you've already run this before, it will prompt you to confirm or reject replacing the existing image.
 You can avoid this by first running `rm ./images/*`, or by specifically deleting the `.sif` file you want to rebuild.

+### Env vars

+The following env vars can be set in the `.env.singularity` file if desired, but have (insecure) defaults.
+If there is no connection to the external network, this is not a concern.

+- POSTGRES_DB - The name of the postgres database that django will use.
+Defaults to `django`.
+- POSTGRES_PASSWORD - The password for the `postgres` superuser.
+Defaults to `postgres`.
+- MINIO_ROOT_USER - The root minio user.
+Defaults to `minioAccessKey`.
+- MINIO_ROOT_PASSWORD - The password for the root minio user.
+Defaults to `minioSecretKey`.

+### Running the containers

 Now, you're ready to run the singularity containers.
 You can do this by simply running: